darktable-org/dtdocs/content/preferences-settings/storage.md

 # database

 allow for multiple workspaces
-: allows for multiple workspaces that can be selected via a popup window at startup.
+: Allows for multiple workspaces that can be selected via a popup window at startup.
 In the popup, it is possible to create a new workspace, delete workspaces or to work from memory (no database).
-A workspace is a combination of a library database and a `darktablerc` using the same shared configuration folder settings (data database and shortcuts).
+A workspace is a combination of a library database and a `darktablerc` configuration file using the same shared configuration folder settings (data database and shortcuts).
 See [darktable invocation](../special-topics/program-invocation/darktable.md) for more details around `library.db`, `data.db` and `darktablerc`. (default off)

 create database snapshot
 : Specifies how often darktable should create database snapshots.
 Options are "never", "once a month", "once a week", "once a day" and "on close" (default "once a week")